PACAF Commander emphasizes Airmen primed to compete, fight and win in the Indo-Pacific

 |0

-This work, PACAF Commander emphasizes Airmen primed to compete, fight and win in the Indo-Pacific [Image 3 of 3], by MSgt Genevieve Armstrong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PACAF Commander emphasizes Airmen primed to compete, fight and win in the Indo-Pacific, by MSgt Genevieve Armstrong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-PACAF Commander emphasizes Airmen primed to compete, fight and win in the Indo-Pacific

 LEAVE A COMMENT